 San Nicolas Cosecha Creative Center

-Start your visit at the Cosecha Creative Center, which has led the way in bringing a new lease of multicoloured life to the city.
-Here you can purchase local artists work, or turn your hand to create your own.
+I started my visit at the Cosecha Creative Center (sadly, it closed during the pandemic), which has led the way in bringing a new lease of multicoloured life to the city.
+Here, you can purchase local artists’ work or turn your hand to create your own.

 The Cosecha Creative Center is an airy building, wide open on either side on a pointed corner plot.
 A light, white, blank canvas of some sort, and a place where artists collectively share the studio to produce their art and products.